TCBench: A Benchmark for Tropical Cyclone Track and Intensity Forecasting at the Global Scale: TCBench Benchmarking Toolbox

 \section{TCBench Benchmarking Toolbox}

 TCBench provides a standardized set of metrics to provide objective comparisons for TC forecasting.

-\paragraph{Intensity:} Intensity forecasts are evaluated using the root mean square error (RMSE) and the mean absolute error (MAE).

-\textbf{Track Error Metrics:} To evaluate the quality of predicted storm tracks, a set of deterministic error metrics is computed following the methodology described by Heming~\citep{heming2017tropical}.
-These include: \begin{addmargin}[1em]{0em} \textbf{Direct Positional Error (DPE):} The straight-line distance between the forecast and observed storm positions at the same verification time. \\ \textbf{Cross-Track Error (CTE):} The component of DPE that lies perpendicular to the observed storm motion, indicating lateral displacement. \\ \textbf{Along-Track Error (ATE):} The component of DPE that lies along the observed storm motion, indicating whether the forecast storm is ahead or behind in time. \end{addmargin}
+Deterministic evaluation of track and intensity: We evaluate intensity forecasts using the root mean square error (RMSE) and the mean absolute error (MAE).
+To evaluate predicted storm tracks, we compute three deterministic metrics following \citep{heming2017tropical}: \mbox{(1) The} Direct Positional Error (DPE), which is the distance between the forecast and observed storm positions at the same verification time; \mbox{(2) the} Cross-Track Error (CTE), which is the component of the positional error perpendicular to the observed storm motion; and \mbox{(3) the} Along-Track Error (ATE), which is the component of the positional error parallel to the observed storm motion.
+A complete description of the formulae and computational procedures is provided in Appendix~E.